Byron/tokio-cassandra/README.md

 # Milestones
 1. [x] The first connection
 1. [x] TLS Support
+1. [ ] An interactive shell with auto-completion and syntax highlighting
+1. [ ] The first query and result
 1. [v1.0 Minimal Viable Product](https://github.com/nhellwig/tokio-cassandra/milestone/2)

 # What we are working on